 - a.
-The information provided by the company, in particular with regard to the different components of the fixed remuneration or the number of beneficiaries, is insufficient, in particular when the requested amount largely exceeds the amounts paid out. - b.
+The information provided by the company, in particular with regard to the different components of the fixed remuneration or the number of beneficiaries, is insufficient, in particular when the requested amount largely exceeds the amounts paid out during the past year. - b.
 The fixed remuneration planned for or paid out to one or several members is significantly higher than that of a peer group. - c.
 The proposed increase relative to the previous year is excessive or not justified.